Redline Cycle Service, Inc.

 An excellent alternative to new Kawasaki OEM valves which

-Available in both 900 and 1000 keeper types (Please see info below on this page for valve identification)......
+Now only available in 1000 keeper type (round groove) (Please see info below on this page for valve identification)......

 In Stock at Redline Cycle